You don't have to go through domestic abuse alone - help is available

 Domestic abuse can happen to anyone, regardless of their age, gender, disability, ethnicity or sexual orientation.
 It takes many different forms, but no one deserves to suffer mistreatment from a partner or family member.

-If you are experiencing domestic violence, emotional abuse, controlling behaviour or any other form of abuse at home, please know you are not at fault and there are compassionate people and resources to support you.
-Approximately 1 in 4 women and 1 in 6 men will face domestic abuse, so you are not alone in this difficult situation.
+If you are experiencing any type of abuse, please know you are not at fault and there are compassionate people and resources to support you.
+Approximately 1 in 4 women and 1 in 6 men will face domestic abuse, so you are not alone.

 Find out more below about what to do and where to find help if you or someone you know is experiencing abuse.